Instant Pot Whole Chicken with Gravy - the most amazingly tender and juicy whole chicken you will ever make with a perfect flavoursome gravy.

 - ½ tsp of onion powder

 - ¼ tsp of black pepper

 - 1.75 cups (420ml) of chicken stock

-- Add the onion, garlic and leek and sauté for a few minutes until translucent.
+- Once it displays hot, add the onion, garlic and leek and sauté for a few minutes until translucent.

 - Turn off instant pot.

-- Mix the paprika, salt, thyme and black pepper together and rub all over the chicken.
+- Mix the paprika, salt, thyme, onion powder, and black pepper together and rub all over the chicken.

 - Place the chicken directly on top of the vegetables, breast side down.

-- Add lid, close valve and set to 25 mins manual high pressure.
+- Add lid, close valve (if not self sealing) and set to 25 mins manual high pressure.